bruhathisp/dsa_java/some1.md

 ```

 ### Explanation:
+- **X1 (Sender)**:
+  - X1 will send a value (a multiple of 5) every 2 seconds using the `Generic OnOff Server` model.
+  - It uses a random TID (Transaction ID) and sends the value to a specific address (e.g., the address of X2).

+- **X2 (Receiver)**:
+  - X2 receives the value using the `Generic OnOff Server` model.
-- **Handling Received Values**: The X2 node receives data from X1 and checks if the received value is divisible by 10.
-If it is, the LED turns on, and "LED is ON" is printed to the serial monitor.
+  - If the value is divisible by 10, it blinks an LED 5 times.
-- **LED Control**: The `board_led_operation` function is used to turn the LED on or off based on whether the received value meets the condition.

-This code will allow X2 to receive multiples of 10 from X1, turn on the LED, and print the status to the serial monitor.
+  - X2 prints the received value to the serial monitor.

+### Steps to Deploy:
+1. Compile and flash the X1 code onto one ESP32 device.
+2. Compile and flash the X2 code onto another ESP32 device.
+3. Provision both devices into the same Bluetooth Mesh network.
+4. Bind the same application key to the `Generic OnOff Server` model on both X1 and X2.
+5. Test the communication by observing the serial monitor and LED behavior on X2.